ShreeApp/sample-git-for-pluralsight/README.md

-# sample-git-for-pluralsight
+# Welcome to sample-git-for-pluralsight

-Sample for Pluralsight course Eclipse for Java Devs
+This is Sample for Pluralsight course Eclipse for Java Devs, used to learn Git pull, push, fetch.